ebizon/Jsoup-B2B-Lead-Scraper/README.txt

 CONFIGURATION AND FEATURES:

  JRE should be installed on machine.
+ Download and extract the code.
- Download the file from 'dist/TweenTribneEmailScrapper.jar' and run on your machine.
+ Open the file from 'dist/TweenTribneEmailScrapper.jar' and run on your machine.